A new Gaia census of OB associations within 1 kpc: Analysis of the new OB associations

 \subsubsection{Positional and velocity dispersion}

 We have calculated both the positional and velocity dispersions of the OB associations.
-The median dispersion in $X$ (31.7 pc) and in $Y$ (34.1 pc) are similar, whilst the median dispersion in $Z$ is smaller (18.8 pc).
+The median dispersion in $X$ (29.0 pc) and in $Y$ (30.1 pc) are similar, whilst the median dispersion in $Z$ is smaller (15.8 pc) because of the restoring effect of the Galactic disk reducing expansion in that direction.
 Likewise, OB associations typically share a similar extent in velocities in both directions (2.0 and 1.7 km s$^{-1}$, respectively): these are significantly smaller than the value of 4.5 km s$^{-1}$ derived for the 28 OB associations in \citet{MelnikDambis2020}, but their study relied on historical memberships of OB associations.
-We also report a slight trend of increasing positional dispersion for increasing median line-of-sight distance, reflecting the growing \textit{Gaia} DR3 parallax uncertainties with distance and therefore magnitude.

 Our 1D velocity dispersions in the Sco-Cen associations are in the range 1.0--1.5 km s$^{-1}$, which is compatible with the average values of $1.86 \pm 0.21$ km s$^{-1}$, $1.38 \pm 0.21$ km s$^{-1}$ and $1.21 \pm 0.28$ km s$^{-1}$ calculated by \citet{WrightMamajek2018} for Upper Scorpius (US), Upper Centaurus Lupus (UCL) and LCC, respectively.
 Estimates on the 1D velocity dispersions of Ori OB1 are typically within the range 1.5--3 km s$^{-1}$ depending on the region studied \citep[e.g.,][]{VanAltena2008,Furez2008,DaRio2017}, again compatible with our results (respectively 1.0--1.6 km s$^{-1}$ for Ori OB1a and 2.0--2.5 km s$^{-1}$ for Ori OB1b).
-Likewise, \citet{Jeffries2014} calculated a RV dispersion of $1.60 \pm 0.37$ km s$^{-1}$ for the surrounding population of $\gamma$ Vel, which encompasses part of Vela OB2, and is consistent with our results for Vela OB2 (respectively 1.9--2.2 km s$^{-1}$ for Vela OB2a and 1.9--2.0 km s$^{-1}$ for Vela OB2b).
-Finally, the radial velocity dispersion of $\sim$3.9 km s$^{-1}$ estimated by \citet{Steenbrugge2003} for the early-type stars of Per OB2 is significantly higher than our velocity dispersions (1.7--2.7 km s$^{-1}$) for this association, but \citet{Wright2020} pointed out this value was likely overestimated as they did not account for unresolved binary motions in their calculations.
+Likewise, \citet{Jeffries2014} calculated a radial velocity (RV) dispersion of $1.60 \pm 0.37$ km s$^{-1}$ for the surrounding population of $\gamma$ Vel, which encompasses part of Vela OB2, and is consistent with our results for Vela OB2 (1.9--2.0 km s$^{-1}$ ).
+Finally, the RV dispersion of $\sim$3.9 km s$^{-1}$ estimated by \citet{Steenbrugge2003} for the early-type stars of Per OB2 is significantly higher than our velocity dispersions (1.7--2.7 km s$^{-1}$) for this association, but \citet{Wright2020} pointed out this value was likely overestimated as they did not account for unresolved binary motions in their calculations.